Why Is Anything Conscious?: From Rocks to Einstein: The Hierarchy of Being

 \item \textit{Examples:} Jellyfish, nematode. \end{itemize}

-\paragraph{Stage 3: 1ST Order Self} This is where phenomenal consciousness begins, with a 1ST order self.
+\paragraph{Stage 3: 1ST order self.} This is where phenomenal consciousness begins, with a 1ST order self.
 In biological terms this implies reafference, which others have argued is the key to subjective experience, albeit for different reasons than what we have \cite{merker2005,merker2007,barron2016}.
 They identified a housefly as a good example of where subjective experience may begin, and we concur.
 We also hold this is where an organism might be said to have intent.
 Intuitively, the policy that motivated behaviour is the intent of that behaviour\footnote{In the same way declarative and imperative programs are equivalent \cite{howard1980}.}.
-For example, eating tends to involve the intent of satisfying hunger.

-A stage three organism can feel simple things like hunger, but cannot cannot conceive of itself from another's perspective.
+For example, eating tends to involve the intent of satisfying hunger, which in turn satisfy the basic policy `stay alive'.
+A stage three organism can feel simple things like hunger, but cannot conceive of itself from another's perspective.
 Subsequently it cannot communicate in the Gricean sense \cite{grice1969,bennett2023d}, or conceive of its own death, or experience shame.